Foam Series: Anatomy of a Cushion

 Batting is standard in most types of cushions.
 Batting is what gives a cushion its rounded shape and plump puffiness.
 The batting goes right against the foam and is usually glued in place using a spray adhesive.
 Wrap the batting around the foam so both the top and bottom of the cushion are covered plus one side.
 If you choose, you can also wrap the batting so it completely encases the foam, folding the corners like wrapping paper.

 While batting is standard in home and marine interior cushions, certain types of foam don’t need a batting wrap.
 For example, compressed polyester is already soft, so it can fly solo within a cushion without any extra batting.
 Closed cell foam is generally used without batting or wrapping as well because the batting would hinder the foam’s ability to float.
-Similarly, Dry Fast foam shouldn’t be wrapped in batting either, as the batting would prevent water from properly draining through the foam.

 When you open up an old cushion you may find little fluffs of polyester fiberfill inside in addition to the foam and batting.
 We sometimes use this filling to help round out corners and other pockets within a cushion.
 Doing this is completely optional and just an aesthetic choice, but you will see us do this from time to time in our cushion videos.